 Third, there are other options that may be more accessible and affordable.

 There is asecond-hand market for cloth diapers where you can buy cloth diapers for a low cost – this may be in your local area allowing you to get your hands on a stash ASAP.

 You can repurpose things like t-shirts, flour sack towels and receiving blankets for absorbency that is easy to wash and durable.
 Many of these products can be accessed through local home good stores.

 You can buy on clearance sales when cloth diapers close their doors due to the crappy cloth diaper economy.

 Fourth, I didn’t realize that YouTube was so international.

 I’ve been blogging and Instagramming for years and my perspective is very much ingrained in the Canadian and US-based space that I live and typically engage with.

-Sixth, there’s a lot of complex unknowns around Cheapies that upsets me.
+Fifth, there’s a lot of complex unknowns around Cheapies that upsets me.